-C. When the student has "withdrawn"
+C. When the student is deemed to have "withdrawn"

 For the purpose of determining the student's obligation for the time attended, the student will be considered to have withdrawn from the program when any of the following occurs: (1) When the student notifies the school of the withdrawal or the actual date of withdrawal, whichever is later.
 (2) When the school terminates the student's enrollment.
 (3) When the student fails to attend classes for a three-week period.
 In this case, the date of withdrawal will be deemed to be the last date of recorded attendance.
-When the student fails to submit three consecutive lessons or fails to submit a completed lesson required for home study or correspondence within 60 days of its due date.

 Note: This school does not participate in state, federal, or privately-funded student loan programs.
 Nevertheless, SLTP is required to notify students that if a student defaults on a federal or state loan, both the following may occur: (1) the federal or state government or a loan guarantee agency may take action against the student, including garnishing an income tax refund; and (2) the student may not be eligible for any other government financial assistance at another institution until the loan is repaid.
 If a student obtains a loan to pay for an educational program, the student will have to repay the full amount of the loan plus interest, less the amount of any refund, and if the student receives federal student financial aid funds, the student is entitled to a refund of the moneys not paid from federal financial aid funds.

-For the purpose of determining the amount a student owes for the time attended, the student shall be deemed to have withdrawn from the course when any of the following occurs:
+The amount of refund will first be used to repay any student financial aid programs from which the student received benefits, in proportion to the amount of the benefits received.
+Any remaining amount will be paid to the student.
+If the amount the student has paid is more than the amount that the student owes for the time attended, then a refund will be made within 30 days after notice of cancellation is received by the Dharma Realm Buddhist Association.
+If the amount the student owes is more than the amount the student has already paid, then the student will have to make arrangements to pay it.
+The entire refund policy, as stated above, may also be found in the Enrollment Agreement form.